philiplackmaker/portfolio-2018/src/pages/project/hellocar/index.md

 ###Sketch design system

-Taking the design system we created I geeked 🤓 out within Sketch and created a symbol system and library so that anyone who designed for the product had all the building blocks to make a feature.
+Using Nomad's design system I created a detailed library within Sketch.
+This consisted of a symbol system and type & colour library.
+This allowed anyone who designed for the product to have all the building blocks to create a feature.
 <br><br>
 ![Hellocar style tile v1](hellocar-sketch-design system.png)